tampubolon/exercises/task-a/README.md

 - Utilize ECS task-definition `revision` feature to roll-out and roll-back application deployment.
 We can chose `rolling update` or `blue/green` deployment strategy.
 - Utilize Cloudwatch metrics, for example CPU or Memory usage to scale out ECS service (add more tasks) to deal with high demand at peak times, and to scale in ECS service (run fewer tasks) to reduce costs during periods of low utilization.
 - Chose EC2 launch type for compute and cost optimization, or chose Fargate (serverless) launch type for more seamless deployment.
-- Use optimized EC2 type for specific application, eg: use CPU optimized EC2 type for CPU intensive application, lets say the BE service; Use Memory optimized EC2 type for Memory intensive application,
+- For EC2 launch type, use optimized EC2 instance type for specific application, eg: use CPU optimized EC2 instance type for CPU intensive application; Use Memory optimized EC2 type for memory intensive application.
+- Use public LB for FE service, private LBs for BE and ML services.
+- Create dedicated Auto Scalling Group (ASG) for each components, use specific EC2 instance type for each of components and use at target group for the ASG.
 - Security practices:
   * Implement Security Group (SG) to secure ECS on instance level.
   * Implement Network Access Control List (NACL) to secure ECS on network level (VPC and subnet).